Crescat Capital LLC is an investment firm offering private account management to institutions and high net worth individuals.

 Crescat Portfolio Management LLC is an asset management firm headquartered in Denver, Colorado.
 The firm claims compliance with the Global Investment Performance Standards (GIPS®).
 Investors and prospective investors can access the latest GIPS compliant performance presentations by contacting firstname.lastname@example.org or calling (303) 271-9997.

 The Crescat Investment Team

 Kevin C. Smith, CFA

-Posted: December 17, 2012 by Kevin S. (Digital Evolution, Global Debt-To-GDP Resolution, Global Fiat Currency Crisis, Nanoscale, New Energy Resources, Raging Bull Thesis, U.S. Housing Recovery)
+Posted: November 21, 2013 by Kelley H. (Aussie Housing Bubble, China Real Estate Bubble, Digital Evolution, Global Debt-To-GDP Resolution, Global Fiat Currency Crisis, Nanoscale, New Energy Resources, U.S. Housing Recovery)

 Comments: No Comments

 The Resolution of the Global Debt-to-GDP Bubble is on overarching macroeconomic theme at Crescat because it relates to all of our themes and investments.
 It is critically important to know where we are within the various stages of the debt-to-GDP-leverage cycle across different countries, and in aggregate around the world, in order to make wise investment decisions.
 The United States and most of the developed countries have been experiencing a large expansion of debt compared to their GDP.